- 1 pound dried pinto beans, soaked overnight in a large bowl with water to cover by 2-inches, and drained

 - 1/4 cup minced fresh cilantro, garnish

-In a medium, heavy pot, combine the beans, bay leaf, and enough water to cover by 1 to 2 inches.
+In a medium, heavy pot, combine the beans, bay leaves, and enough water to cover by 1 to 2 inches.
 Bring to a boil.
-Lower the heat and simmer uncovered, stirring occasionally, until the beans are very tender, 1 1/2 to 2 hours, adding more water as necessary to keep covered.
+Lower the heat and simmer uncovered, stirring occasionally, until the beans are very tender, 1 1/2 to 2 hours, adding more water as necessary to keep the beans covered with liquid.
 When the beans are soft, mash in the pot with a potato masher or the back of heavy wooden spoon.
 Remove from the heat.

 In a large, heavy skillet, heat the bacon fat over medium-high heat.
 Add the onions and cook, stirring, until soft, about 3 minutes.
 Add the garlic, jalapeno, chili powder, cumin, salt, and cayenne, and cook, stirring, until fragrant, 45 seconds to 1 minute.
 Add the beans and any cooking liquid from the pot, and the oregano, and stir to combine.
 Cook, stirring with a heavy wooden spoon, until the mixture forms a thick paste, 5 to 10 minutes, adding water 2 tablespoons at a time to keep from getting dry.